Asmit-Kumar44648/AETHER-HAND/README.md

 ## 💡 Pro-Tips for Sorcerers
 * **Lighting Matters:** The AI likes high-contrast lighting.
 Magic is easier to weave when it can see your fingers!
-* **Performance:** If your computer starts sounding like a jet engine, that's just the particles trying to break into the Mirror Dimension (or your GPU working hard).
+* **Performance:** If your computer starts sounding like a jet engine, that's just the particles trying to break into the Mirror Dimension.

 ---

 ## 📂 Project Credits
-* **Tech:** Three.js, MediaPipe, Google Generative AI
+* **Tech:** Three.js, MediaPipe
 * **Inspiration:** The Sanctum Sanctorum Library

 *Disclaimer: This project will not actually protect you from inter-dimensional threats.
 Use responsibly.*